 In the Bolton’s home, Carol asks if all bacon is made out of pig scabs.
 She explains she saw a sticker on a truck that said “Hormel makes scab bacon.”
 Mrs. Bolton tells her that’s not what the bacon is made of and that it is just a grownup joke she shouldn’t repeat.
 Carol asks what the word “scab” means but Mrs. Bolton will not give her an answer.
 Mrs. Bolton exits to take a call from Mr. Bolton which she assumes is about him sleeping at the office again because he can’t get through the picket line.
 Once she’s gone, Amy tells Carol scab is a bad name for people who cross the picket line to go to work.
 Carol agrees not to use it but wants a good word for people who cross the picket line to work.
 Amy doesn’t know one.

-Scott is standing outside his house with a BB gun.
+Scott is standing outside his house with a baseball bat.
 The word “scab” is burned into the garage door.
-Jude approaches and questions why he has a BB gun.
+Jude approaches and questions why he has a baseball bat.
 Scott informs her that someone has to protect the house while his dad is at work.
 Jude asks if wants to hang out and do something together since it is Saturday but Scott is on the defense.
 Jude confesses she is passing out flyers about the roving picket lines.
 Scott reveals that they are being shunned at church so they can’t go anymore.
 Jude tries to tell a joke which pushes Scott over the edge.
 He screams at her that the strike is not a joke.
 He reveals that his dad needs to carry a gun to and from work to stay safe.
 Jude becomes offended that Scott is implying that everything is her fault when she isn’t even part of the union.
 Scott asks if she agrees with the union.
 Jude deflects the question but Scott is insistent.
 Scott discloses that he does not feel safe around Jude unless she states that she disagrees with her family and P-9.
-This causes Jude to explode in anger because she is not the one with the gun but Scott keeps pushing.
+This causes Jude to explode in anger because she is not the one with the bat but Scott keeps pushing.
 Scott blames the entire P-9 union for vandalizing his home.
 Jude rebuttals that the vandalism was caused by just one person, not the entire union.
 Scott asks Jude point-blank if her father burned the garage.
 Jude refuses to answer and screams about how her father wouldn’t do that to his own family.
-Scott points out that he walked out on his family by abandoning her and her brother which causes Jude to lunge at Scott and take the gun out of his hand.
-Scott is knocked to the group and yells for his mother.
-Jude has lost all control and screams that he won’t be able to call for his mother in space.
+Scott points out that he walked out on his family by abandoning her and her brother which causes Jude to hit Scott.
+Scott is knocked to the ground.
 Jude storms away.

-The National Guard enters decked out in all white snowsuits and holding guns.
+The National Guard enter decked out in all white snowsuits surround the stage in combat boots.
 Travis drives Jude to school and his mom to the picket line.
 Jude asks why there are Storm Troopers at the picket line.
 Cathy informs her that it is the National Guard and explains that they’re supposed to serve and protect during national disasters.
 Jude asks if they’re here to protect P-9ers but they are not.
 Governor Perpich has sent them to protect “the god-damn scabs” from the P-9ers.
 Travis assures them that they are just here for the show.
 Jude is startled that they have guns.
 She worries that they harm her mother.
 Cathy assures her they’re not in danger.
 Jude questions if the P-9ers are dangerous ones.
-Travis says no. Cathy elaborates that there are a few P-9ers who have gotten out of hand and made life difficult for “a few scabs.”
+Travis says no. Cathy elaborates that there are a few P-9ers who have gotten out of hand and made life difficult for “the scabs.”
 Jude asks, “Aren’t scabs people?”
 Cathy does not answer her question and Jude gets out of the car for school.
 As Jude walks away, she yells back “if we’re not hurting people, then why does the Governor think we’re a national disaster?”
-Cathy calls after her to remember she comes from good people.

-Travis and his father are standing around a fire barrel during a picketing break with National Guardsmen standing watch.
+Travis and his father are standing around a fire barrel during a picketing break.
 Trig tells him that the National Guard will be sleeping in the basement of the Lutheran church.
 Trig says he wished he still went to church so he could stop going to boycott.
 Travis tells him that his mom and sister no longer go because his mom thinks they’re scab sympathizers.
 Trig explains that they are protesting because “The Man” made a promise and broke it.
 Travis points out that he made a promise to the family and broke it by leaving them which strikes a nerve with Trig but Trig acknowledges that Travis is right.
-Travis asks if he is ever going to get the engine he was promised and Trig says no. Travis explains that he’s lost a lot of things this year so losing his engine wasn’t a surprise.
-Trig assures Travis that they haven’t gotten what they deserve yet but they will.
-Travis challenges that they might not because life isn’t fair.
+Travis tells his father that he doesn’t need to buy him the Boss Engine anymore stating that there are more important things now.
+Trig asks if Travis is mad about it.
+Travis explains that he is disappointed but not mad.
 Trig assures his son that he will be a great father one day before walking off-stage.

 On a tennis court, Jude plays serves to an unseen opponent.

-Cathy and Ray lead a picket line in Ottumwa in a chant.
+Cathy leads a picket line in Ottumwa in a chant.

-At the Bolton house, a rock flies through their window and a rifle is fired into the air outside.
+At the Bolton house, a rock flies through their window.
 Mr. Bolton runs to the door and yells after the truck.
 Amy rushes into the room concerned.
 Mr. Bolton is positive that it was Trig; he recognizes his pickup.
 Mrs. Bolton takes Carol out of the room and Amy challenges her father’s assumption that it was Trig Olson.
 Mr. Bolton defends his statement by saying if Trig would spit at him and threaten to kill him, he’d throw a rock through their window.
 He yells at Amy to grow up and admit that her boyfriend’s father is violent.
 Amy tries to tell her father that Travis is no longer her boyfriend but he is occupied with calling the police.